Rational components of Hilbert schemes: Abstract

 \section{Abstract}

-The Gr\"{o}bner stratum of a monomial ideal $\id{j}$ is an affine variety that parametrizes the family of all ideals having $\id{j}$ as initial ideal (with respect to a fixed term ordering).
-The Gr\"{o}bner strata can be equipped in a natural way of a structure of homogeneous variety and are in a close connection with Hilbert schemes of subvarieties in the projective space $\PP^n$.
-Using properties of the Gr\"{o}bner strata we prove some sufficient conditions for the rationality of components of $\hilbp$.
+The Gr\"obner stratum of a monomial ideal $\id{j}$ is an affine variety that parameterizes the family of all ideals having $\id{j}$ as initial ideal (with respect to a fixed term ordering).
+The Gr\"obner strata can be equipped in a natural way with a structure of homogeneous variety and are in a close connection with Hilbert schemes of subschemes in the projective space $\PP^n$.
+Using properties of the Gr\"obner strata we prove some sufficient conditions for the rationality of components of $\hilbp$.
 We show for instance that all the smooth, irreducible components in $\hilbp$ (or in its support) and the Reeves and Stillman component $H_{RS}$ are rational.
+We also obtain sufficient conditions for isomorphisms between strata corresponding to pairs of ideals defining a same subscheme, that can strongly improve an explicit computation of their equations.